dixonly/esxcliext/README.md

 ```

 ## Install
 The VIB must be installed onto the ESXi host.
 Copy the esxcli-nsx-ext.vib to a an accessible filesystem on the host or a URL that's reachable from the host.
 Use ESXCLI to install the vib.
-For example, to install the VIB at the ESXi root shell from a local file system:
+For example, use the following procedure to install the VIB at the ESXi root shell from a local file system.

 This VIB is community supported; as such, your ESXi host's software acceptance level must be set to CommunitySupported.
 If it's not set, then you'll ge this error during install: